davepacheco/mdb_v8/docs/usage.md

     addr::jsarray [-i]

-Given an address `addr` of a JavaScript array, print the contents of the array.
+Given an address `addr` of an instance of the JavaScript "Array" class, print the contents of the array.
 Each element of the array is printed on its own line.
 With no options, the result can be piped to `::jsprint` to print each element.

 For example, take this snippet: